Titus Burckhardt: Biography

 Morocco having recovered its independence in 1956, Burckhardt returned there regularly from 1960.
 In 1972, UNESCO, together with the Moroccan government, delegated him to Fez to take charge of the plan for restoration and rehabilitation of the medina and its religious patrimony, as well as its handcrafts.
 He remained there for five years, aware that the old city was probably the best preserved model of Islamic urbanism, and that once rehabilitated, Fez "could become a reference for the continuity of a traditional urban model, capable of evolution yet still conserving its intrinsic qualities."
 For the first two years Burkhardt, with drawing board and camera, singlehandedly made an inventory of the outstanding buildings, religious and secular, from the exterior and the interior, to evaluate their state of conservation.
 Over the three following years he led an interdisciplinary team tasked with establishing a master plan for the rehabilitation of the monuments and the urban fabric, including handcrafts "whose role is to create an ambiance that allows spiritual values to shine through."
 The "Master Plan of Urbanism for the City of Fez" was adopted and published by UNESCO in 1980.

 During his mission to Fez, Burckhardt edited a general work on Islamic art, Art of Islam: Language and Meaning, at the request of the organisers of the Festival of the Islamic World (London, 1976), of which he became one of the guiding forces.
 He was regularly invited as a specialist on traditional art and urbanism to give lectures, in both the Orient and the West, and to host or participate in seminars.
 The islamologist Jean-Louis Michon, who knew him well, described his qualities as a speaker thus:

 As a lecturer, he had a rare pedagogical gift.
 Thanks to his natural humility, he knew how to make himself accessible to the average man.
 Without ever erring into simplification or vulgarization, he managed to present key ideas clearly: fundamental notions that he developed from several angles with a benevolent deliberateness....
 In one hour of conversation in a calm tone, punctuated by silences that had nothing hesitant about them but on the contrary facilitated reflection and assimilation, he would set forth several major topics, each illustrated by particularly striking examples.

-For Prof. Seyyed Hossein Nasr, Burckhardt is the first Westerner "to seriously expound the inner meaning of Islamic art" and, according to Nasr, it is in large part due to his influence that European and American universities began offering courses on Islamic art and architecture.
+Seyyed Hossein Nasr describes Burckhardt as the first Westerner "to seriously expound the inner meaning of Islamic art" and, according to Nasr, it is in large part due to his influence that European and American universities began offering courses on Islamic art and architecture.
 His capacities in this domain prompted Saudi Arabia to mandate him as adviser in the development of plans for a university campus in Mecca.
-So it was that in 1978 and 1979, together with the Egyptian Right Livelihood Award laureate Hassan Fathy and Jean-Louis Michon, he oversaw the office of the American architects tasked with these plans, in order that the principles and spirit of traditional Muslim architecture be respected.
+In 1978 and 1979, together with the Egyptian Right Livelihood Award laureate Hassan Fathy and Jean-Louis Michon, he oversaw the office of the American architects tasked with these plans to ensure that the principles and spirit of traditional Muslim architecture were respected.